derek-chui/Network-Optimization/README.md

 Below are all the resources and files used for the the following submissions:

 - IEEE CCNC 2026: "Semantic Utility Driven User Pairing and Triplet Grouping for NOMA Networks"
-- BayLearn 2025 Call for Abstracts: "Semantic Aware User Pairing for 6G NOMA Networks Using Reinforcement Learning"
+- BayLearn 2025 Call for Abstracts: "Semantic utility driven NOMA networks & reinforcement learning."

 Non Orthogonal Multiple Access is a wireless communication technique used in 5G to allow multiple users to share the same time and frequency resources, but with different power levels.
 NOMA works best when a strong (close) user is paired with a weak (far) user.
 So our goal is to makes pairs from a set of users with max total utility.